Operational Synthesis

 There are many, many other possible harmonized data formats.
 Here are a few possible examples:

-Once the team has found sufficient source data, then cleaned, filtered, and harmonized countless datasets, and documented and described everything with quality metadata, it is finally time to analyze the data!
+Once the team has found sufficient source data, then harmonized, cleaned, and filtered countless datasets, and documented and described everything with quality metadata, it is finally time to analyze the data!
 Great!
 Load up R or Python and get started, and then tell us how it goes.
-We simply don’t have enough time to cover all the ins and outs of data analysis in a three-hour course.
+We simply don’t have enough time to cover all the ins and outs of data analysis in a this course.
 However, we have put a few helpful resources below to get you started, and many of the best practices we have talked about, or will talk about, apply:

 Synthesis Group Case Studies